 It's got some history to it

-For product names and naming promotions, review the history of naming.
+For product names it's worthwhile to review the industry your product is created for.
 People have become familiar with style of names for services.
-Going radically different can be a benefit or immediate failure of your product.
-You need to consider consumer awareness in your category.
+Going against tradition can be a benefit or doom it to failure.
+You need to consider consumer awareness of the category.
 We all know what to expect when a "Sale" is announced.
 There are a set of words and phrases that need no explanation because they have history.
 Your new product has to take market share away from an established brand which demands that it is anchored to a strategic decision.
-It can be the one issue that makes or breaks your product launch.
+It can be the one decision that makes or breaks your product launch.
 That strategic decision must direct all the branding efforts so that the brand name becomes invariably tied to the strategy.

 Royal baby names aside, you can take some pointers from the history in Prince George's name by making sure your own product or service name similarly reflects your company's reputation and history.
 Incorporate your company's parent name into the new name if you can.
 It should be a strong, solid name that denotes history and quality; when customers say the name of your product or service, they'll not only be cementing the name of your company in their own minds (a great form of advertisement), but they'll also be associating that name with your company's history and reputation of quality.